Darren Pearson discusses returning to college after a lengthy gap in education.

 “I had a lady in my cab and we got talking about careers.
 I had told her I was thinking about studying nursing but wasn’t sure which path I should take.
 The lady told me she worked for the Scottish Wider Access Programme (SWAP) and told me about the Access to nursing course at West Lothian College.”

-The Scottish Wider Access Programme supports access to higher education for adult learners.
-SWAP access programmes run at colleges across Scotland and are a proven route into hundreds of degree courses at partner universities.
+The Scottish Wider Access Programme supports access to higher education for mature students, SWAP access programmes run at colleges across Scotland and are a proven route into hundreds of degree courses at partner universities.

-Darren applied for the course as soon as he finished his shift and in August 2017 he began studying at West Lothian College and any initial doubts soon disappeared.
+Darren applied for the course as soon as he finished his shift.
+In August 2017, he began studying at West Lothian College and any initial doubts soon disappeared.

 “Of course I was nervous and had a few doubts at first, I would be lying if I said I didn’t but the way the programme is set up is very well structured and you are supported from step one to completion.
 The lecturers are fantastic and are very supportive both in and out of class.
 West Lothian College is very lucky to have such a high standard of teaching staff.”